 - Staying at Borda House cost AUS$700 for five nights (including the cleaning fee) which I think is excellent value.

-Steven booked Borda House and I reckon he picked a winner.
+Steven booked Borda House and I reckon he picked our Airbnb in Mexico city was a winner.